avli/taskwarrior/README.md

 # taskwarrior

-My first attempt to write Emacs mode.
+My first attempt to write an Emacs mode.

 To learn more about Taskwarrior visit the
 [project page](http://taskwarrior.org/).